Facts About Guatemala

 Interesting Facts About Guatemala

-Guatemala is an appealing country that needs to be seen at least once in a life time.
-Start planning your vacation and allow us to assist you in the process.
+Guatemala is a country that everyone should visit at least once in their lifetime.
+Start planning your vacation and let us help you in the process.

-Guatemala is located in Central America and shares borders with Mexico to the North and West, Belize and the Caribbean Sea to the Northeast, Honduras to the East, El Salvador to the Southeast and the Pacific Ocean to the South.
+Guatemala is located in Central America.
+It shares a border with Mexico to the north and west, Belize and the Caribbean Sea to the northeast, Honduras to the east, and El Salvador to the southeast.
+The Pacific Ocean lies to the south.